Respondens/development-values/README.md

 Focus on:
 - Use native components to stay close to what people expect.
 - Discuss features before building to practice privacy & security by design.
-- Explain the ways data can leak, accessibility can help different types of users.
+- Explain the ways data can leak, or how accessibility can help different types of users.
 - Dive into the laws governing IT so you can help the organization staying compliant.